 But between the football camps, combines, one-day evaluation camps, showcases, and more, how are athletes supposed to know where to go and when?
 Better yet: How can these events make a difference in an athlete’s recruiting?
 We created this guide to help athletes better navigate the confusing world of football recruiting events.
 How does football recruiting work?

 We have pulled together a list of every college football camp in the country with the date and cost for each camp.
-To see what camps were available this year, look no further than this free list 2019 college football camps and keep checking back because we'll post 2020 summer camps here when details are available.
+To see what camps are available this year, look no further than this free list of 2020 college football camps and keep checking back because we'll keep updating camps as more details are available.
 Checkout this article on Notre Dame football recruiting.

 What to do before you attend a football camp, combine or showcase

 To get an insider perspective on football camps and combines, we talked to Coach Joe Leccesi, a four-year starter for Saint Xavier University and offensive line coach at that campus.
 Here are some of Coach Joe’s tips to know before you go: